r-m-c-d/Moon/about/index.md

 Obviously, since I'm actively searching right now...
 If you're a recruiter, here are some documents you may want to check (PDF links):
 * [Digital-web-IT Project Coordinator](https://cloud.disroot.org/s/SHeXcnS9dci5YCP) detailed CV.
 This a generic version and personal details have been deleted, so feel free to [connect and contact me on LinkedIn](https://www.linkedin.com/in/marchandromain/) if you're looking for a job-specific version
-* [Written recommendations](https://cloud.disroot.org/s/C6rfsnQcym8qYzE) from former coworkers, managers or customers
+* [Written recommendations](https://drive.google.com/open?id=1qHrF3kUfoyOx_F3_vfVivRRBWyA23vRf) from former coworkers, managers or customers, with a short presentation about myself; private links/contact info have also been deleted
 * My [projects & portfolio page](https://r-m-c-d.github.io/projects/).

 Great!
 Now I guess you just have to [hire me](https://www.linkedin.com/in/marchandromain/) then!